nantrinh/postit_app_walkthrough/lesson_1/README.md

 # Introduction
-This is my attempt to condense what I learned in Lesson 1 of the 5301 Rails Course.
+This article summarizes what I learned in Lesson 1 of the Launch School 5301 Rails Course.
-I wrote down the instructions first and went through the entire exercise again from scratch without watching the videos.
 I used Rails 6 and Ruby 2.5.3.

 # Instructions
 Create an app called PostIt based on the entity relationship diagram. ![ERD](https://github.com/nantrinh/ls_rails_notes/blob/master/images/ls/ERD_part1.jpg)

 Create routes for posts and categories.
 Prevent the delete route from being accessed.

-Create controllers and views to view all posts and all categories.
+Create controllers and views to view:
+- all posts
+- a specific post and its associated categories
+- all categories
+- a specific category and its associated posts

 Change the association name between posts and user to posts and creator, so we have a better idea of the relationship of the association.